yacibbbbb/RCI_radiation/README.md

 * This README intentionally focuses on simulation, plugins, radiation-aware costmaps, navigation, and logging utilities.
 * Source localization-related components are not covered here.
 * This repository is intended to contain source files only.
 Do **not** commit `build/`, `install/`, or `log/` directories.
-* Some logs, messages, comments, or auxiliary outputs in this repository are written in Korean.
+* Some logs, messages, comments, or auxiliary outputs in this repository are written in **Korean**.

 ## References